Neckar Valley Railway: Further development until 2003

 The Neckarsteinach signal box was taken out of service on 1 October 1986.
 On 5 March 1990, Neckarsteinach station was downgraded from a Bahnhof (station) of class 3 to a Haltepunkt (halt).

 Until the mid-nineties there was long-distance services on the Neckar Valley Railway, but these have since been completely abandoned.
 This rail service was last operated as an InterRegio pair between Emden and Stuttgart, after D-Züg services like Amsterdam–Munich or Wilhelmshaven–Lindau had disappeared from the timetable.

-In 1983 and 1984, a portion of the Rheingold ran from Mannheim via Heidelberg, Heilbronn and Stuttgart, over the Rems Railway to Aalen and continuing over the Ries Railway via Nördlingen and Donauwörth to Munich.
+In 1983 and 1984, a portion of the Rheingold ran from Mannheim via Heidelberg, Heilbronn and Stuttgart, over the Stuttgart–Nördlingen and Nördlingen–Augsburg lines to Munich.
 This route was chosen despite the longer times for touristic reasons.
 The service was cancelled due to low utilisation and the lack of compatibility with the Intercity network.

 In early 1996, the track was adapted for DM 18 million for the use of tilting Regional-Express services and equipped with the Geschwindigkeitsüberwachung Neigetechnik (GNT) system.
 This reduced the travel time from 103 minutes to 68 minutes.

 Until the introduction of the new train designations (RE/RB) there were mainly local trains on the line, but also three pairs of Heckeneilzuge ("hedgerow expresses", that is they stopped at all stations on rural sections, but ran as expresses near cities) ran from Frankfurt via Hanau and Erbach to Stuttgart and from Eberbach to Heilbronn over the Neckar Valley Railway.

 The line from Heidelberg marshalling yard to Königstuhl junction was closed on 30 November 1997.